cmarsone/clementmarsone.github.io/_posts/2023-02-07-cloud-architecture.md

 *dynamic provisioning of virtual servers*, using a system that allocates and reclaims CPUs and RAM in immediate response to the fluctuating processing requirements of hosted IT re-sources

+### Service load balancing

+Service load balancing is a technique used to *distribute incoming requests to multiple servers*, services or resources in a network.
+The aim of load balancing is to improve the reliability, availability, and performance of a system by distributing the workload evenly across multiple resources.
+This ensures that no single resource becomes overburdened, leading to better overall system performance and reduced risk of failure.

+Load balancing can be achieved through various methods such as round-robin, least connections, IP hash, and others.
+It is commonly used in web-based systems, cloud computing, and other large-scale distributed systems.

+### Redundant storage & storage replication

+*Redundant storage architecture* refers to a data storage design that provides a backup or secondary copy of data in case of a primary storage failure.
+The goal of redundant storage is to ensure high availability and reliability of data by eliminating single points of failure.

+There are several common types of redundant storage architectures, including:

+    1. *RAID (Redundant Array of Independent Disks)* - A group of disk drives that appear as a single logical storage unit to the operating system, with data spread across multiple disks to provide data protection in case of disk failure e.g. Remote RAID Over IP

+    2. *Clustered Storage* - Multiple storage devices work together as a single entity to provide data protection and increased capacity.

+    3. *Network Attached Storage (NAS)* - A storage device that is connected to a network and allows multiple devices to access its data.
+NAS devices often provide built

+### Hypervisor Clustering

+It refers to the *use of multiple hypervisors (virtualization software)* working together to provide high availability and load balancing for virtual machines (VMs).
+In a hypervisor cluster, multiple physical hosts run the same hypervisor software and share the workload of virtual machines.
+This allows for automatic failover of VMs from one host to another in the event of a host failure, providing high availability for the VMs.

+It also allows for load balancing of VMs across multiple hosts, ensuring that no single host is overburdened and leading to better overall system performance.
+This helps to optimize resource utilization and provides a more flexible and scalable virtualization environment.

+It is commonly used in cloud computing and other large-scale virtualization environments to ensure high availability and efficient use of resources.